 Windy, dry conditions lead to 2 wildland fires near Bemidji

 Mar.
-23—BEMIDJI — Two wildland fires broke out near Bemidji on Friday afternoon due to high winds and dry conditions in the area.
+24—BEMIDJI — Two wildland fires broke out near Bemidji on Friday afternoon due to high winds and dry conditions in the area.

 According to a release from Bemidji Fire Chief Justin Sherwood, at approximately 1:30 p.m. on Friday, March 22, the Bemidji Fire Department and the Minnesota Department of Natural Resources responded to a report of a large wildland fire 12 miles north of Bemidji on Birchmont Beach Road in Turtle River Township.